eclab/edisyn/README.md

 Edisyn is a synthesizer patch editor library written in pure Java.
 It runs on OS X, Linux, and Windows.

+Edisyn is particularly good at exploring the space of patches.
+It has to my knowledge the most sophisticated set of general-purpose patch-exploration tools of any patch editor available.

 Edisyn presently supports:

 * DSI Prophet '08